 Can you imagine rewriting what has always been?
 That we are born, we grow up, we age, and then we die.
-Well, thanks to technological disruption, like implants and robotics, innovators are not only exploring what it means to be human, they are also opening us up to a world where the augmented humanity and the human body will help us build upon our most powerful humanistic attributes.
+Well, thanks to technological disruption, like implants and robotics, innovators are not only exploring what it means to be human, they are also opening us up to a world where the augmented humanity and the human body will help us build upon our most potent humanistic attributes.

 Rethinking and Reimagining the Body